UNDERSTANDING HURRICANE WINDOW RATINGS

 Hurricane impact windows ratings can be a little confusing.
 At ASP Windows and Doors, we’re experts in supplying and installing the best hurricane impact windows.
 We provide you with an overview, so you can make an informed decision when buying impact windows.

-Let’s begin with the basics.
+Let’s begin with the basics of hurricane impact windows ratings.
 Two terms you might come across when doing your research are Design Pressure (DP) and Performance Grade (PG).
-This entry will describe these terms and their relevance to your safety during hurricane situations.
+The following will describe these terms and their relevance to your safety during hurricane situations.